getodk/docs/odkx-src/injected-interfaces-methods.rst

   **Returns**: A JavaScript Date() object.

-Convert an ODK Timestamp string to a JavaScript Date() object.
+Convert an ODK-X Timestamp string to a JavaScript Date() object.

 NOTE: This method discards the nano fields.